Sore throat; Throat - sore

 - Frequent sinus infections

 Your doctor will check your temperature and examine your throat, sinuses, ears, nose, lungs, and neck, including feeling for swollen lymph nodes that may indicate strep throat.
 He or she may take a throat culture or do a rapid strep test by taking a swab from your throat.
-A blood test may be done to check for mononucleosis.
+Your provider may also order a blood test to check for mononucleosis.

 - Avoid kissing or sharing cups and eating utensils with anyone who has a sore throat, a cold, flu, mononucleosis, or bacterial infection.